Curriculum Offer

 Half term 6

 Gang culture, knife crime, drugs and alcohol.
-I'm sure VRU, Edge etc would support these activities (include laws
+Edge etc would support these activities (include laws on these activities)

 Measuring the Curriculum’s Success (Impact)